hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 My examples for the new Arduino Pro board the Portenta H7

+## Main Site
+Main Teaching Site that will use this information [https://github.com/hpssjellis/arduino-high-school-robotics-course](https://github.com/hpssjellis/arduino-high-school-robotics-course)

 ## Oct 4th, 2020

 I just tested ~19 of these programs and put my results at [research/README.md](research/README.md) I fixed a few mistakes and got DAC working.
 The reason I tested everything is there is a new version of the mbed board software for the PortentaH7 coming out soon.